Choosing Your Default Fund

 We know there have been a lot of changes for Super and it can be confusing.
 So we've put together a handy eBook, just download to learn more about MySuper and what it means for you and your business.

-One of the key changes is that by 1 January 2014, all employers must pay contributions into a MySuper authorised product for any employee who has not made a choice of fund.
+Since 1 January 2014, all employers must pay contributions into a MySuper authorised product for any employee who has not made a choice of fund.

 A MySuper product must be authorised by APRA and include: